Arizona Real Estate Brokers and Agents

 Arizona real estate brokers and agents

-• What’s the difference between an Employing Broker, Designated Broker, Associate Broker, Salesperson, Sales Associate and Agent?
+• What’s the difference between an Employing Broker, Listing Broker, Selling Broker, Designated Broker, Associate Broker, Salesperson, Sales Associate and Agent?

 • And how are they all connected and paid?